ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 | stateless    |
 {: .table}

-Statefulness is a future axis that tracks whether function reads or writes to some mutable state that is not explicitly passed to it in an argument.
+Statefulness is a future axis that tracks whether a function reads or writes to some mutable state that it closes over (that is not explicitly passed to it in an argument).

 *Stateless* functions may not either read or write such state, and *observing* functions can only read it. *Stateful* functions have no restrictions.